kiwi0fruit/jats/README.md

 11. The set of hypotheses about Jung-Augustinavichiute-Talanov (JAT) cognitive functions is given.
 Together hypotheses give **Model A** as consequences.
 Bonus: **Cognitive functions descriptions per position in Model A (8x8 auto-translated table)**.
 12. Unambiguous translation of Model A was proposed: 1-Dominant, 2-Supporting, 3-Role, 4-Vulnerable, 5-Suggestive, 6-Activating, 7-Restrictive, 8-Background. **Ambiguity because of the Model G** was described.
 13. Further reading: [The framework of the typology of Jung-Augustinavichyute (Socionics Framework)](https://translate.google.ru/translate?hl=ru&sl=ru&tl=en&u=https%3A%2F%2Fgithub.com%2Fkiwi0fruit%2Fmisc%2Ftree%2Fmaster%2Fsrc%2Fsocionics-rus).
-14. **Symmetries of Reinin dichotomies and their connection with Khizhnyak functions and axes were given**.
+14. **Symmetries of Reinin dichotomies and their connection to Khizhnyak functions and axes were given**.
 15. **Notable discussions**: [reddit.com/r/JungianTypology/comments/b5pase](https://www.reddit.com/r/JungianTypology/comments/b5pase/model_a_as_consequence_of_a_set_of_hypotheses/), [reddit.com/r/JungianTypology/comments/b12uju](https://www.reddit.com/r/JungianTypology/comments/b12uju/translation_of_some_useful_socionics_terms/).